-To introduce students to the innovation process management in the defence sector; to explain innovation development challenges; to develop skills of innovative decision-making and creation of innovation-friendly organizational environment.
+Prerequisites for international participants Goal of the Module English: Common European To introduce students to the innovation process management Framework of Reference for in the defence sector; to explain innovation development Languages (CEFR) Level B2 or challenges; to develop skills of innovative decision-making NATO STANAG Level 2. and creation of innovation-friendly organizational environment.

-nes Know- ledge Able to define innovation management theories and their specific features in Lithuania and other countries, and to use theoretical knowledge in identifying and solving problems of innovation implementation in defence institutions. ing outcomes Skills Able to use innovation in selecting appropriate measures to prevent threats and ensure national security, to analyse problematic situations and to make necessary innovation management decisions using material and non- material resources of defence institutions.
-Learning Compe- Able to work in teams by initiating and implementing innovative solutions, to take responsibility for defence innovation management decisions and tences innovation process results and to critically evaluate the acquired knowledge and experience of innovation management.
+mes Know- ledge • Able to define innovation management theories and their specific features in Lithuania and other countries, and to use theoretical knowledge in identifying and solving problems of innovation implementation in defence institutions. ing outcomes Skills Able to use innovation in selecting appropriate measures to prevent threats and ensure national security, to analyse problematic situations and to make necessary innovation management decisions using material and non- material resources of defence institutions.
+Learning Compe- Able to work in teams by initiating and implementing innovative solutions, to take responsibility for defence innovation management decisions and innovation preserves and to aritically evolute the pervised knowledge tences innovation process results and to critically evaluate the acquired knowledge and experience of innovation management.